Basic Statistics

 Ghana Population

-- Approximately 23 million people, with nearly 25% of the population estimated to be in the in the five largest urban areas.
+- Approximately 30.1 million people as of 2019, with nearly 25% of the population estimated to be in the in the five largest urban areas.

 - Language: English is the official language.
-There are many different indigenous languages, Twi (pronounced Ch-wee) being the most common.
+There are over 40 different indigenous languages, Twi (pronounced Ch-wee) being the most common.
 See our language videos for more information.

 Geography of Ghana